ryanswanstrom/LearnAnalytics-PredictiveAnalyticsForIoT/Labs/LABWebJobs.md

 ## Monitor Web Job

-1. Go to https://<name of App Service>.scm.azurewebsites.net/azurejobs/#/jobs to see a listing of your jobs. (you may have to wait a few seconds for the site to populate or refresh the page if none appear after a few seconds).
+1. Go to https://\<name of your App Service\>.scm.azurewebsites.net/azurejobs/#/jobs to see a listing of your jobs. (you may have to wait a few seconds for the site to populate or refresh the page if none appear after a few seconds).

 ![Web Job List](../imgs/webjob_list.png)